 If you’re wanting to sell your house quickly, you’ll be hoping for swift negotiations between buyer and seller.
 It’s always up to you whether you accept or reject an offer but bear in mind a lower asking price will entice more interest and a faster sale.

-Selling your home at auction
+Selling your home fast at auction

 Selling at auction is a great way to sell your house fast, especially if you manage to find an interested buyer quickly.
 In 2021, however, with social distancing still mandatory, auction houses have moved online.